Mini-Guide on Transactional Leadership Style (2021)

 5. Emphasis on self-interest

 Transactional leaders do not focus on employee emotions, values, or identities.
 These leaders aim for efficient and productive results for the organization.
 Productivity and goal attainment are the primary aims for these leaders.

 These leaders give much importance to corporate structure.
 Hence, they complement a rigid organizational structure.

 These leaders are practical and take realistic constraints into account.
 Due to this nature, they are efficient and can act immediately during crises.

 They do not encourage employees to be creative or to take risky actions.
 They value straight, clear, transparent communications and loyalty.

-What are the Pros and Cons of Transactional Leadership?
+What are the Pros and Cons of Transactional Leaders?

-Organizations with rigid structures need Transactional leaders to operate in an efficient way.
+Organizations with rigid structures need Transactional leaders to operate efficiently.
 However, for companies that require creativity and innovation, this is not the best leadership approach.